databrary/www/databrary/input/pages/community.md

 Brief: Community
 Order: 4000

 Databrary is made up of a community of developmental and education researchers who use video data as a core component of their research, and who have been authorized by their institution to access Databrary.
-More information about how to access Databrary can be obtained [here](|filename|access.md)
+More information about how to become authorized to access restricted Databrary resources can be obtained [here](|filename|access.md).

 # Authorized investigators